ZeshanQureshi/hangman/README.md

 Download the repository code.
 From a console, navigate to the directory with the repository code and run the command **ruby lib/hangman.rb**

+Alternatively, click here to [run the project using Replit](https://replit.com/@ZeshanQureshi/Hangman).

 ## How it Works

 The file **dictionary.txt** contains 10 000 words.
 The program will choose a random word from the file between 5 and 12 characters long.